spalax/dojo-slideshow/README.md

 ## Automatic Download with Bower

-dojo-ckeditor can be installed via [Bower](https://github.com/bower/bower) using the following command:
+dojo-slideshow can be installed via [Bower](https://github.com/bower/bower) using the following command:

     bower install dojo-slideshow